 Applicants should obtain an application form from the Japanese embassies or recommending authorities in the eligible countries (please check the GRIPS website for details about the recommending authorities in your country).
-Applicants must submit the following documentation in hard copy: application, recommendation letter from the recommending authority, recommendation letter from the applicant's direct superior at work, official transcripts of academic record and graduation/degree certificates, official evidence of English ability, passport copy, essays and certificate of health.
+Applicants must submit the following documentation in hard copy: application, recommendation letter from the recommending authority, 2 letters of recommendation by your immediate superior at work or supervising professor of the university you attended, official transcripts of academic record and graduation/ degree certificates, official evidence of English ability, passport copy, essays and certificate of health.
 The application deadline is usually around mid-October.
 Please check with the Japanese embassy for the exact date.